 One of the familiar challenges for menopausal women during sex is a lack of lubrication.
 Really the lack of lubrication is just one of the symptoms of reduced estrogen due to the natural aging process.
 Estrogen helps keep our tissue young and supple.
 Without it, things can quickly fall apart.
 Intercourse can become painful due to lack of lubrication.
 Thin tissue and bladder infections can become problematic.
 Decreased Estrogen causes all kinds of issues.

 The general trend by doctors is to provide relief by administering a low dose of estrogen locally in the vagina.
 A cream or small tablet is inserted several times a week.
 Doctors hope the estrogen will relieve the symptoms locally without causing some of the increased risks of breast cancer and ovarian cancer caused by oral estrogen..

 I don’t know who is making all the money off of women that still want to have a great sex life, but somebody is.
 The price of estrogen has risen dramatically to the point that a months worth of estrogen costs $150.
 That’s $1800 a year.
 Crazy, right?

-The second option – my doctor was a little embarrassed to offer, but after doing some research and hearing lots of positive feedback, he decided it was worth a try.
+My doctor was a little embarrassed about the second option.
+After doing some research and hearing lots of positive feedback, he decided it was worth a try.
 He suggested I go to the local health food store and for about $20 purchase a bottle of 100 DHEA 10mg capsules.
 Then twice a week use my finger to insert one capsule into my vagina.
 The capsules gradually dissolve to administer the DHEA locally.
 Yep, that’s $20/year versus $1800/year.
 You can imagine, I was all over that one.
 Basically I figure I have nothing to lose.